Gregory Patrick

 Strengths

-- Advanced and powerful run blocker who excels in a run-heavy scheme; consistently plays with a wide base and drives his feet through contact to finish blocks.
+- Advanced and aggressive run blocker who consistently plays with a wide base, good pad level, and drives his feet through contact to finish blocks.

-- Strong football pedigree with a father who played at Michigan State and an uncle who played at Nebraska and in the NFL, suggesting a high football IQ.
+- Comes from a strong football lineage with a father who played at Michigan State and an uncle who played at Nebraska and in the NFL; this background contributes to a high football IQ.

 Areas to Improve